emtronictech/pockethernet-v1-macos-updater/README.md

 Little endian command values
 ```

-The v33 script is intentionally version specific.
-It expects the known v33 updater layout and refuses to continue if the expected firmware payloads cannot be extracted.
+Each updater script is intentionally version specific.
+A script should only be used with the official Linux updater file for the matching firmware version.

 ## Adding support for another firmware version